 Use your University User ID and Password to log into Blackboard.
-Select the course PHYS-108-50-4238 (Elementary Astronomy Laboratory- S-Fall 2023) for the latest announcements, a link to the class website, and to submit the weekly work.
+Select the course (Elementary Astronomy Laboratory) for the latest announcements, a discussion forum, find links to the class website, and to submit the weekly work.

-Start Here provides guidance the first time and will help if you are new to online classes.

-- Announcements are updated at least weekly with the topic and any new instructions.
-These are also sent to you by email. - Assignments is where you submit your work for the week by answering the questions asked there.
-It is due before Monday midnight of the following week. - Content has the link to our class web server.
-It is different from Blackboard and requires its own password (see below). - Tools is a link provided by the University to many different features of Blackboard and its commercial partners.
-If we need these (for example Collaborate Ultra) we will also link to them from Content.
-This tab is overflowing with options, most of which you do not need. - My Grades will be updated with recent work when it is evaluated.
-Your course grade is the average all labs.
-You must participate in the class content before answering the questions that determine your score, and also contribute to discussions about the work.
-Be sure to stay active in the class by participating in the class website and submitting your work on time for assessment weekly. - Help will take you to Blackboard support.
-Please note that this does not provide help with our class website which we run ourselves.
-If you need help with it, send an email and we will work with you individually.
+- Start Here under Course Content provides guidance the first time and will help if you are new to online classes.
+It includes the syllabus, information about the faculty, and a guide on what to do weekly. - Announcements are updated at least weekly with the topic and any new instructions.
+These are also sent to you by email. - Assignments under Course Content is where you submit your work for the week by answering the questions asked there.
+Each assignment is due before Monday midnight of the week following the topic. - Week One to ... entries are for each week of the semester with the topic and content for that week.
+Usually they will take you to our class web server. - Gradebook will be updated by Blackboard with assessments of recent work when it is evaluated.
+Your course grade is the average of all labs.
+You must participate in the class content before answering the questions that determine your score, and also contribute occasionally to discussions about the assignments.
+Be sure to stay active in the class by participating in the class website and submitting your work on time for assessment weekly.